bummbummgarage/bummbummgarage.github.io/modules/chord-organ-0.1/index.md

 * Remove **noise and crackling**:
   * This is the elephant in the room.
 Especially in lower tone regions you can here it.
 I guess this is related to the software.
 So far I opened an [issue in the repository](https://github.com/dzlonline/the_synth/issues/23) of the fundamental library, let's see.
 Fixing it by myself would be beyond my programming skills and I would rather go for building the original Chord Organ.
-  * A bit can be filtered by additional circuitry or following filter modules.
+  * A portion of the noise can be filtered by additional circuitry or following filter modules.
 But of course this comes with costs for the dynamic range as well.
   * The noise is most noticeable with the sine and triangle waves.
 With the rest of the waves, it almost gets lost in the overtones.
 * Adding a **CV IN for the chord shape**, just like the original module has one.
 * Adding an **opamp at the end** for amplification